SamsRepos/VideoToAudio/README.md

 # VideoToAudio

-A simple Python desktop tool for converting video files into audio using FFmpeg.
+A Python tool for converting video files into audio using FFmpeg.

 ## Requirements